UBC-MDS/beautiful-jekyll/capstone/partner_info.md

 #### 5. Will the students sign a non-disclosure agreement?

 Yes, this is possible.
-The preferred option is to use UBC's standard NDA template.
+The agreement would be the UBC's standard NDA template.

 #### 6. Can the proposed project be "solved"?